 Children’s Hospital was born from a great notion.
 In 1887, Kirk LeMoyne, the young son of a Pittsburgh pediatrician, and some friends had an idea to raise $3,000 to endow a cot at The Western Pennsylvania Hospital dedicated to the care of an infant or child.
-Once those funds were raised, a local philanthropist and church worker, Jane Holmes, bequeathed $40,000 for a hospital to serve only children.
-But there was a stipulation: the hospital had to be built in one year.
-That deadline wasn’t met, but her donation plus the funds raised by the “cot club” were used to purchase the land bounded by Forbes Avenue, McDevitt Place, and Ophelia Street.
+Once the funds were raised, Jane Holmes a local philanthropist and church worker, bequeathed $40,000 for a hospital to serve only children.
+But there was a stipulation; the hospital had to be built in one year.
+That deadline wasn’t met, but her donation plus the funds raised by the “cot club” were used to purchase land bounded by Forbes Avenue, McDevitt Place, and Ophelia Street.
 The 15-bed Pittsburgh Hospital for Children opened in 1890.
-It has grown into a first-class hospital for children.
+It has grown into first-class children’s hospital.
 In 2009, Children’s Hospital moved to a new, state-of-the-art facility in Lawrenceville.

-Forbes Hospital was formed in 1972 when Pittsburgh Hospital in East Liberty and Columbia Hospital in Wilkinsburg merged with a private clinic, the East Suburban General Hospital in Monroeville.
-They built a new facility on Haymaker Road in Monroeville.
-The new hospital opened in 1978 and was named Forbes Hospital because all the preceding hospitals were located along the old Forbes Road, the historic military path that Brigadier General John Forbes built in 1758.
-Forbes hospital is now part of the Allegheny Health Network.
+Forbes Hospital was formed in 1972 when Pittsburgh Hospital in East Liberty and Columbia Hospital in Wilkinsburg merged with a private clinic East Suburban General Hospital in Monroeville and built a new hospital on Haymaker Road in Monroeville.
+The new hospital opened in 1978 and was named Forbes Hospital because all the preceding hospitals were located along the old Forbes Road, the historic military path Brigadier General John Forbes built in 1758.
+Forbes is now part of the Allegheny Health Network.

-Jefferson Hospital was born from two hospitals in the South Hills: Homestead and St. Joseph’s, both of which were established in the early 20th Century.
+Jefferson Hospital was born from two hospitals in the South Hills: Homestead and St. Joseph’s Hospitals, both of which were established in the early 20th Century.
 In 1973, the two hospitals formed South Hills Health System and eventually changed its name to Jefferson Regional Medical Center.
-In 2013, it became part of Allegheny Health Network and, once again, underwent a name change, becoming Jefferson Hospital.
+In 2013, it became part of Allegheny Health Network and, once again, underwent a name change, becoming Jefferson Hospital

 Magee Women’s Hospital

 The hospital began in 1911 in a home at the corner of Forbes Avenue and Halkett Street.
 State Senator Christopher Magee provided for the hospital in his will and stipulated that it be named after his wife, Elizabeth.
 It moved in 1915 to the present location at Halkett Street.
 The hospital was closed in 1918 during the influenza epidemic and leased to care for stricken soldiers.
-It reopened in 1920, was expanded in 2011, and became part of the UPMC health system.
-Despite its name, the hospital does treat men as well as women.
+It reopened in 1920 and was expanded in 2011 and became part of the UPMC health system.
+And the hospital does treat men as well.

 Mercy Hospital was Pittsburgh’s first hospital.
 It was founded in 1843 by the Sisters of Mercy, a Catholic religious congregation from Ireland.
 It was located on Penn Avenue in downtown Pittsburgh.
 Mercy Hospital eventually moved to the uptown area of Pittsburgh.
 It became UPMC Mercy in 2008 and is the only remaining Catholic hospital in the area.